Do you find yourself wondering where you can buy a better, stronger, indestructible crate?

 - Exercise: While important, it won’t “fix” your dog’s separation anxiety.
 However, it can certainly help a dog by dispersing excess energy.

-- Enrichment: Puzzle toys, Kongs, and food dispensing toys.
+- Enrichment: Puzzle toys, like the 23 listed in the link, are my go-to resposne for all dogs who spend the day alone.
 If the anxiety is severe, your dog may not have any interest in these items in your absence.
 But mental stimulation is always a good idea for every dog, when you’re home or not.
 If you are using these items in your absence, give them 10-15 minutes prior to your departure, not as you’re walking out the door.
 Also, make sure that you also offer these items when you are not planning to leave.
 The last thing we want is for your dog to assume a stuffed Kong means you’re leaving them!

 - Management.
 This is important.
 If we never want our dog to go over their threshold level, it means we can never leave them alone for a length beyond their tolerance!
 Some alternatives might be daycare (if your dog enjoys being social with other dogs), having a sitter come to your home or taking your dog to a friend or family members home, or taking your dog with you when you can.